Blackberry Jelly | Jelly Recipe from the Best Cook

 Once the berries have drained, Ruth gives the cloth bag a good squeeze.
 She pours the juice into a pot on the stove and stirs.
 She adds the pectin.
 Pectin is what makes jellies jell.
 “You do have to have pectin for blackberries,” she explains.
 “With strawberries you can get away without it, but not with blackberries.”

 The mixture begins to boil and foam.
 “My mother used to tell me to add a tablespoon of butter right about now,” Ruth advises.
 “That way, there’s no foam when you pour it into the jars.”
 She cuts a pad of butter from the dish, and it vanishes into the roiling mixture.

 She turns off the heat.
-With a ladle, she fills the jars, leaving space for the wax.
+With a ladle, she fills the jars with blackberry jelly, leaving space for the wax.
 She uses an old aluminum coffee pot for the paraffin.
 “It’s good because I use what I want and then set it aside till I need it again,” she notes.
 “I don’t have to clean the pot, and it’s always handy.”
-When the wax has melted, she pours it directly on top of the hot jelly, not yet set.
+When the wax has melted, she pours it directly on top of the hot blackberry jelly, not yet set.

 The jars sit on the counter, cooling, prisms through which the jewel-like jelly shines in the sun.
 The drained berries still hang in the cheesecloth.
 Ruth squeezes the bag gently.
 “My mother used to tell me not to squeeze the cheesecloth,” she recalls.
 “She said it would make the jelly cloudy.
 But who cares?
 I’m not going to take these jars to the fair.
 They won’t last that long.”